timrobertson0122/craftathon/README.md

 As a junior developer
 So I can get the job that I want
 I would like to be able to apply to jobs

+As a website owner
+So I can give visitors the best experience possible
+I would like the website to look great
 ```

 ###Optional extras